enzo-project/enzo-dev/doc/manual/source/parameters/cooling.rst

     ``RadiativeCooling`` is forced to 1.
     [Not in public release version] ``PhotoelectricHeating`` (external)
-    If set to be 1, Gamma_pe = 5.1e-26 erg/s will be added uniformly
-    to the gas without any shielding (Tasker & Bryan 2008).
+    If set to be 1, the following parameter will be added uniformly to the gas without any shielding (Tasker & Bryan 2008).
 At the moment this is still experimental.
-Default: 0 ``MultiMetals`` (external)
+Default: 0 ``PhotoelectricHeatingRate`` (external)
+    This is the parameter used as Gamma_pe for uniform photoelectric heating.
+    Default: 8.5e-26 erg s^-1 cm^-3
+``MultiMetals`` (external)
     This was added so that the user could turn on or off additional metal fields - currently there is the standard metallicity field